Cyclenerd/benchmark/README.md

 ## Requirements

 * __GNU/Linux__
 	* Currently only tested with Ubuntu and Fedora.
-Should also work with every other Linux distribution.
+Should also work with every other Linux distribution and Windows Subsystem for Linux (WSL).
 * [Bash](https://www.gnu.org/software/bash/)
 * [curl](https://curl.haxx.se/)
 * [Make](https://www.gnu.org/software/make/)